Cut through it all with this powerful, purple, wide laser beam. Consumes a whopping 280 mA so only one can be used per USB-microDig or WiDig.

 - Given the SeeLaser-PurpleWide's high current consumption, use only one per USB-microdig or WiDig !

-- Can be powered directly by the 5V power of any digitizer but if you want to control it with the USB-microDig or WiDig actuator outputs (top row of the connector for sensors and actuators), a circuit needs to be added in order to switch the current on/off.
+- Can be powered directly by the 5V power of any digitizer but if you want to control it with the USB-microDig or WiDig actuator outputs (top row of the connector for sensors and actuators), it needs to be connected via a Switch.

 - Without heatsink to cool the laser it may turn itself off after 4 - 8 hrs to prevent from overheating.